Biometric Identity and Privacy

 7. Correction: Individuals have the right to request the correction of their biometric information.

-2Shakes allows for notes and files related to corrections to be stored in its system to enable corrections and decisions records to be stored for reference and as auditable records.
+2Shakes allows for notes and files related to corrections to be stored in its system to enable corrections and decision records to be stored for reference and as auditable records.
 You can see more information at 2Shakes Notes page.

 8. Accuracy: Biometric information must be kept accurate and up-to-date.